PennLINC/xcpEngine/docs/utils/index.rst

 Image utilities: voxelwise and regional
 -----------------------------------------
+ * :ref:`seedconnectivity`: This computes functional connectitivty between a region or mask and all voxels with in the brain.
  * :ref:`erodespare` : This can be a useful tool for generating tissue maps for nuisance regression in a way that minimizes partial volume effects
  * :ref:`roiquants`:  This tool allows users to use customed atlases to generate region values